code-dot-org/javabuilder/cicd/README.md

 These resources are deployed manually when changes occur.
 We could make yet another CodePipeline resource in the Setup section, but not today.

-* "deploy-pipeline.sh" - Shell script to deploy this stack.
+* "deploy-cicd.sh" - Shell script to deploy this stack.
-* "pipeline.template.yml" - AWS resources for the CI/CD infrastructure
+* "cicd.template.yml" - AWS resources for the CI/CD infrastructure

 ### 1 - Setup